 A tonic was required.
 It was delivered in Dining Room A. The All Party Parliamentary Group for London might not sound like a vehicle for national renewal in the face of so much drift and unease, but it represents a political consensus from which purposeful action might flow – and not solely to benefit the capital.
 Lord Adonis, fresh from dropping in on Michael Barnier, was the speaker at its autumn reception.
 His 15-minute address served as both a pick-me-up and a reminder that disaster may be brewing unless we get a grip.

 He described London as the effective “capital of Europe”, by his calculation the tenth since the heyday of Athens: “It is the business capital, it is the financial services capital, it is the cultural capital.”
 His dire warning was that each preceding one had fallen swiftly and suddenly.
-“There is nothing inevitable, let alone God-given, in being a strong, successful European city.
+“There is nothing inevitable, let alone God-given, about being a strong, successful European city.
 You have to earn it and you have to have all the economic and social and other infrastructure in place for it.”
 Complacency could have heavy costs: “There are plenty of other people out there who are absolutely desperate to eat our lunch.”
 He then made three headline points.

 One: Less Europe will mean less London.